barrriwa/vfsauto/README.md

 ## ⚙️ Requirements
 - [Browser Automation Studio (BAS)](https://bablosoft.com/shop/BrowserAutomationStudio) installed.
 - The `.xml` project file imported into BAS.
 - Occasional manual project updates if BAS releases a new version (BAS usually prompts to upgrade automatically).
+- For fingerprint emulation, you need to download and install [this fontpack](https://wiki.bablosoft.com/doku.php?id=fontpack)

 ## 🚀 Usage
 1. Open BAS and import the `vfsauto.xml` file by downloading it or clicking "Open From URL".